General Terms and Conditions

 HRB 10891

-The presentation of the products in the online shop does not constitute a legally binding offer, but a non-binding online catalogue.
+The presentation of the products in the online store does not constitute a legally binding offer, but a non-binding online catalog.

-You can initially place our products in the shopping basket without obligation and correct your entries at any time before submitting your binding order by using the correction aids provided and explained for this purpose in the order process.
+You can initially place our products in the shopping cart without obligation and correct your entries at any time before sending your binding order by using the correction aids provided and explained for this purpose in the order process.

-By clicking the order button, you place a binding order for the goods contained in the shopping basket.
+By clicking on the order button, you place a binding order for the goods contained in the shopping cart.

-The seller may accept the offer within five days by sending the customer a written order confirmation in text form (via e-mail).
+The seller can accept the offer within five days by sending the customer a written order confirmation in text form (via e-mail).
 The receipt of the order confirmation by the customer is decisive.

-The period for acceptance of the offer begins on the day after the customer sends the offer and ends with the expiry of the fifth day following the sending of the offer.
-If the seller does not accept the customer’s offer within the aforementioned period, this shall be deemed to be a rejection of the offer with the consequence that the customer is no longer bound by his declaration of intent.
+The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
+If the seller does not accept the customer’s offer within the aforementioned period, this shall be deemed a rejection of the offer with the consequence that the customer is no longer bound by his declaration of intent.

-When an offer is made via the Seller’s online order form, the text of the contract shall be stored by the Seller and sent to the Customer in text form (e.g. e-mail, fax or letter) after the Customer has sent his order together with these General Terms and Conditions.
+When an offer is submitted via the seller’s online order form, the text of the contract is saved by the seller and sent to the customer in text form (e.g. email, fax or letter) after the order has been sent, together with these GTC.
 The invoice is also sent by e-mail.
-The customer agrees to an invoice transmitted electronically when placing the order.
+The customer agrees to an invoice sent electronically when placing the order.

-The contractual language in Germany is German, in other countries German or English.
+The contract language in Germany is German, in other countries German or English.

 Right of withdrawal

 Consumers have the right to withdraw from the contract within fourteen days without giving any reason.
-The withdrawal period is fourteen days from the day on which you or a third party named by you, who is not the carrier, have taken or has taken possession of the last goods.
-To exercise your right of withdrawal, you must inform us viveroo GmbH, Wewelsburger Straße 4, 33154 Salzkotten, info@viveroo.com of your decision to withdraw from this contract by means of a clear declaration (e.g. a letter or e-mail sent by post).
-You can use our sample cancellation form, which you can find here, but which is not mandatory.
-To comply with the cancellation period, it is sufficient that you send the notification of the exercise of the right of cancellation before the end of the cancellation period.
+The withdrawal period is fourteen days from the day on which you or a third party named by you, who is not the carrier, took possession of the last goods.
+To exercise your right of withdrawal, you must inform viveroo GmbH, An der Burg 6, 33154 Salzkotten, info@viveroo.com of your decision to withdraw from this contract by an unequivocal statement (e.g. a letter sent by post or e-mail).
+You can use our sample withdrawal form, which you can find here, but which is not mandatory.
+To meet the withdrawal deadline, it is sufficient for you to send your communication concerning your exercise of the right of withdrawal before the withdrawal period has expired.

-If you withdraw from this contract, we must refund all payments we have received from you, including delivery costs (with the exception of additional costs resulting from the fact that you have chosen a type of delivery other than the cheapest standard delivery offered by us), without delay and at the latest within fourteen days of the day on which we received notification of your withdrawal from this contract.
-For this repayment, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; in no case will you be charged for this repayment.
-We may refuse repayment until we have received the goods back or until you have provided proof that you have returned the goods, whichever is the earlier.
+If you withdraw from this contract, we shall reimburse to you all payments received from you, including the costs of delivery (with the exception of the supplementary costs resulting from your choice of a type of delivery other than the least expensive type of standard delivery offered by us), without undue delay and in any event not later than 14 days from the day on which we are informed about your decision to withdraw from this contract.
+For this repayment, we will use the same means of payment that you used for the original transaction, unless expressly agreed otherwise with you; in no case will you be charged any fees for this repayment.
+We may withhold the refund until we have received the goods back or until you have provided proof that you have returned the goods, whichever is the earliest.

-You must return or hand over the goods to us viveroo GmbH, Wewelsburger Straße 4, 33154 Salzkotten, without delay and in any case no later than fourteen days from the day on which you notify us of the revocation of this contract.
-The deadline is met if you send the goods before the expiry of the period of fourteen days.
+You must return or hand over the goods to viveroo GmbH, An der Burg 6, 33154 Salzkotten immediately and in any case within fourteen days at the latest from the day on which you inform us of the revocation of this contract.
+The deadline is met if you send the goods before the period of fourteen days has expired.
 You shall bear the direct costs of returning the goods.
-You only have to pay for any loss in value of the goods if this loss in value is due to handling of the goods that is not necessary for testing the quality, characteristics and functioning of the goods.
+You only have to pay for any loss in value of the goods if this loss in value is due to handling of the goods that is not necessary for checking their condition, properties and functionality.

 Prices and terms of payment

-The list prices at the time of the order apply to the delivery.
-Unless otherwise stated in the Seller’s offer, the prices quoted are final prices which include the statutory value added tax.
+The list prices at the time of the order shall apply to the delivery.
+Unless otherwise stated in the seller’s offer, the prices quoted are final prices that include statutory VAT.
+Various payment options are available to the customer, which are indicated in this online store.

 Refunds of the purchase price shall be made, as far as possible, by the same payment method as the payment was made by the customer to the seller.
-Payment by cash on delivery is excluded from this.
+This does not apply to cash on delivery payments.
 In this case, the refund will be made by bank transfer to the customer’s bank account.

-Orders and deliveries are generally possible to the countries that are currently selectable in the country selection of our online shop, if there are no legal regulations to the contrary.
-Should you require delivery to another country, we will be happy to try and help you further.
+Orders and deliveries are generally possible to the countries that can currently be selected in the country selection of our online store, provided there are no legal regulations to the contrary.
+If you require delivery to another country, we will be happy to help you.

-The delivery of goods shall be made by dispatch to the delivery address specified by the customer, unless otherwise agreed.
-In the case of an order placed via the Seller’s online order form, the delivery address specified in the online order form shall be decisive.
-Deviating from this, if the payment method PayPal is selected, the delivery address deposited by the customer with PayPal at the time of payment shall be decisive.
+Unless otherwise agreed, the goods shall be shipped to the delivery address specified by the customer.
+When ordering via the seller’s online order form, the delivery address specified in the online order form is decisive.
+Notwithstanding this, if the payment method PayPal is selected, the delivery address provided by the customer to PayPal at the time of payment shall be decisive.

 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This shall only apply in the event that the Seller is not responsible for the non-delivery and the Seller has concluded a specific covering transaction with the supplier with due diligence.
-The seller will make all reasonable efforts to procure the goods.
-In the event of non-availability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded without delay.
-Delays in delivery caused by legal or official orders (e.g. import and export restrictions) for which the Seller is not responsible shall extend the delivery period in accordance with the duration of such obstacles.
-The Seller shall notify the Customer of the beginning and end of such periods without delay in important cases.
-The delivery may also be extended by the time until the customer has handed over all information and documents which are necessary for the execution of the order.
+This shall only apply in the event that the Seller is not responsible for the non-delivery and the Seller has concluded a specific covering transaction with the supplier with due care.
+The seller shall make every reasonable effort to procure the goods.
+In the event of non-availability or only partial availability of the goods, the customer shall be informed immediately and the consideration shall be reimbursed without delay.
+Delays in delivery caused by statutory or official orders (e.g. import and export restrictions) for which the seller is not responsible shall extend the delivery period in accordance with the duration of such obstacles.
+In important cases, the Seller shall inform the Customer immediately of the beginning and end of such hindrances.
+The delivery may also be extended by the time until the customer has provided all information and documents necessary for the execution of the order.

 Retention of title